PhonologicalCorpusTools/SLP-AA-old-/docs/source/predefined_handshapes.rst

 G
 ~
-- “Modified-G” has the thumb extended parallel to the index finger (rather than the thumb sticking up at roughly a 90 degree angle from the index finger as for baseline “G”).
+- “Modified-G” has the thumb extended parallel to the index finger (rather than the thumb sticking up at roughly a 90 degree angle from the index finger as in baseline “G”).

 K
 ~